Purely periodic continued fractions and graph-directed iterated function systems

-An important fact about continued fractions is the existence of a homeomorphism of $[0,1]$, named the Minkowski Question Mark function~\cite{denjoy38}, \cite{salem43}, \cite{jordansahlsten16}, that conjugates the Farey map cited with the tent map $x\mapsto \min(2x,-2x+2)$.
-For each $i$, let $M_i:[0,1]_i\to[0,1]_i$ be a copy of the Minkowski homeomorphism.
+An important fact about continued fractions is the existence of a homeomorphism of $[0,1]$, named the Minkowski Question Mark function~\cite{denjoy38}, \cite{salem43}, \cite{jordansahlsten16}, that conjugates the Farey map with the tent map $x\mapsto \min(2x,-2x+2)$.
+For each~$i$, let $M_i:[0,1]_i\to[0,1]_i$ be a copy of the Minkowski homeomorphism.
 Then, by~\cite[Theorem~5.1]{panti22}, for every $i\sigma j\in\Acal$ the square

 commutes.
 This means that the projective and the affine g-d IFS are topologically conjugate by the family $\set{M_i}$, and therefore the attractor $\bigcupdot_iH_i$ of the projective g-d IFS and the attractor $\bigcupdot_iH'_i$ of the affine one are related by $H'_i=M_i[H_i]$ for every~$i$.
-Since the $M_i$ are homeomorphisms, it suffices to show that each $H'_i$ is regular.
+Since each $M_i$ is a homeomorphism, it suffices to show that each $H'_i$ is regular.

 For each node $i$, let $\Ebf_{ii}^{<\omega}$ be the set of all affine maps of the form $\Cbf_{a_0\ldots a_{p-1}}$, where $a_0\ldots a_{p-1}\in E_{ii}^{<\omega}$.
 By the proof of Lemma~\ref{ref27}, the contraction rate of every element of $\Ebf_{ii}^{<\omega}$ is bounded above by $2\m$; by~\cite[pp.~435-436]{edgar-golds99}, the affine g-d IFS is contractive.
-Now, the Claim in~\cite[p.~69]{panti22} shows that the identity function is an isolated point in each set $\set{\Cbf\m\Dbf:\Cbf,\Dbf\in\Ebf_{ii}^{<\omega}}$; therefore Condition~(3a) in~\cite[p.~140]{das-edgar05} holds, and the affine g-d IFS satisfies the Weak Separation Property.
+Now, the claim in~\cite[p.~69]{panti22} shows that the identity function is an isolated point in each set $\set{\Cbf\m\Dbf:\Cbf,\Dbf\in\Ebf_{ii}^{<\omega}}$; therefore Condition~(3a) in~\cite[p.~140]{das-edgar05} holds, and the affine g-d IFS satisfies the Weak Separation Property.
 Noting that being a code amounts, in the terminology of~\cite{das-edgar05}, to distinguishing paths, \cite[Proposition~3.1]{das-edgar05} applies and therefore $(\Gcal_\Acal,\set{\Cbf_a})$ satisfies the Open Set Condition.

-We show that each $H_i$ is regular by adapting the proof of~\cite[Corollary~2.3]{schief94} to the graph-directed setting (to the best of our knowledge the possibility of this direct adaptation has not been noted in the literature).
+We show that each $H'_i$ is regular by adapting the proof of~\cite[Corollary~2.3]{schief94} to the graph-directed setting (to the best of our knowledge the possibility of this direct adaptation has not been noted in the literature).
 Let $(U_0,\ldots,U_{n-1})$ be a list of open sets $U_i\subseteq[0,1]_i$ satisfying the requirements of Lemma~\ref{ref14}(a).
 Letting $\lambda$ denote Lebesgue measure and $u_i=\lambda(U_i)>0$, we have for every $i$

 here $g_{ij}$ is the $ij$-th entry of $G_\Acal$.
 Therefore, the vector inequality $G_\Acal(u_0\cdots u_{n-1})\transpose\le(u_0\cdots u_{n-1})\transpose$ holds componentwise.
 As a matter of fact we must have vector equality, because if we had strict inequality in a component the scalar product with the left Perron vector $v$ of $G_\Acal$ ---which is strictly positive by the Perron-Frobenius theory--- would give $vu\transpose=vG_\Acal u\transpose<vu\transpose$, which is impossible.